Quantum-0/SAR-PM-Overlay/README.md

 - Woo - Template of scenario for duel, testing
 - Naxifir - Discussing idea
 - My friends in SAR - Testing
-- Pixile - thankies for that game!
+- Pixile - Thankies for that game!
-- SAR wiki - information about commands and their description, map image
+- SAR wiki - Information about commands and their description, map image

 *Materials from [SAR Wiki](https://animalroyale.fandom.com/) is under [CC BY-NC-SA 3.0 license](https://creativecommons.org/licenses/by-nc-sa/3.0/)*